Growth isn’t a straight line, it’s a living thing.

 Who I work with

-I support individuals and couples who feel stuck in repeating patterns.
-Whether that’s saying yes when they mean no, or getting caught in the same arguments again and again.
+I support individuals and couples who feel stuck in repeating patterns, whether that shows up as saying yes when you mean no, getting caught in the same arguments, or feeling misunderstood in how you think, feel, or communicate.
 If you’re someone who often puts others’ needs first but feels exhausted, disconnected, or unsure of who you really are beneath it all, this work is for you.

 Common challenges include: